Jonathan-LeRoux/overleaf-backup-tool/README.md

   -a, --auth-token TEXT           Auth token for remote API access for pushing
                                   git repos.
   -g, --github-username TEXT      Github username.
+  -o, --github-orgname TEXT       Name of Github organization under which to
+                                  store repos (leave empty to use repos for the authenticated user).
   -n, --remote-name TEXT          Name (within git) of remote for pushing git
                                   repos to another remote.
   -t, --remote-type [rc|github]   Type of other remote for pushing git repos